rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

 Now you've implemented pagination with GraphQL in React.
 For practice, try more arguments for your issues and reactions list fields on your own.
-Check the "Docs" sidebar in GraphiQL to find out about arguments you can pass tolist fields.
+Check the "Docs" sidebar in GraphiQL to find out about arguments you can pass to list fields.
 Some arguments are generic, but have arguments that are specific for to lists.
 These arguments should show you how finely-tuned requests can be with a GraphQL query.

 ### Exercises: